-Table 1: Ministry of Agriculture and Rural Development
+Table 1: Ministry of Agriculture and Food Security

-Division/Directorate Summary Veterinary Services Department (DNV) Key responsibilities Formulate policy and manage risks in the import and export of animals and animal products Issue licenses to import animals and animal products National Seed Service (SNS) Key responsibilities Formulate policy and manage risks in the import and export of seeds Issue licenses to import planting seeds National Directorate of Agriculture and Forestry Services Key responsibilities Formulate policy and manage risks in the import and export of vegetable products (plants and their derivatives) for food, ornamentation, processing and / or propagation.
+National Seed Service (SNS) Key responsibilities Formulate policy and manage risks in the import and export of seeds Issue licenses to import planting seeds This row in the table can be deleted.
+National Directorate of Agriculture and Forestry Services Key responsibilities Formulate policy and manage risks in the import and export of vegetable products (plants and their derivatives) for food, ornamentation, processing and / or propagation.
 Issue licenses to import plants and plant products Codex Alimentarius Office Key responsibilities National Contact Point for the Codex Alimentarius National Commission along with the Ministry of Commerce

-Source: Ministry of Agriculture and Rural Development
+Source: Ministry of Agriculture and Food Security